Volvo S60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Rates are based on $500 deductible amounts, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and S60 Cross Country trim levels.
+Price estimates include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and S60 Cross Country models.

-For the normal driver, Volvo S60 Cross Country insurance prices range from as low as $508 for just liability coverage to a high of $3,122 for coverage for higher-risk drivers.
+For an average driver, Volvo S60 Cross Country insurance rates go from as low as $510 for a discount liability-only rate to a high rate of $2,976 for high-risk insurance.

-Your location can have significant affects on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than congested cities.
-The diagram below illustrates how geographic area affects auto insurance rates.
+Your location has a significant impact on insurance rates.
+Areas with sparse population are shown to have a lower frequency of collision claims than densely populated cities.

-The ranges above highlight why it is important to compare rates for a specific zip code and risk profile, instead of using rate averages.
+The examples above demonstrate why all drivers should compare rates for a specific zip code and risk profile, rather than relying on average rates.

 Use the form below to get customized rates for your location.